Titration Techniques in Analytical Chemistry

 Burette

-A burette is a calibrated glass tube used to accurately dispense the titrant solution.
+A burette is a calibrated glass tube with a stopcock at the bottom, used to accurately dispense the titrant solution.
+The volume dispensed is determined by reading the initial and final volumes on the burette.

 Pipette

-A pipette is a calibrated measuring device used to transfer a known volume of the unknown solution into the titration flask.
+A pipette is a calibrated glass or plastic tube used to accurately transfer a known volume of the analyte solution into a titration flask (or other appropriate vessel).

 Acid-Base Titrations

-Acid-base titrations involve the reaction of an acid and a base to form water and a salt.
-The equivalence point corresponds to the stoichiometric balance of the acid and base.
+Acid-base titrations involve the reaction of an acid with a base.
+The equivalence point corresponds to the stoichiometric neutralization of the acid and base.
+Examples include strong acid-strong base, strong acid-weak base, and weak acid-strong base titrations.

 Redox Titrations

-Redox titrations involve the transfer of electrons between the titrant and the analyte.
+Redox titrations involve the transfer of electrons between the titrant and the analyte (oxidation-reduction reaction).
 The equivalence point corresponds to the point where all the oxidizing species have been reduced or all the reducing species have been oxidized.
+Examples include permanganate titrations and iodine titrations.

 Complexometric Titrations